 What if it Doesn’t Feel the Same?

-During pregnancy and even more so during delivery, the pelvic floor muscles are placed under a tremendous amount of pressure, stretching, and pulling.
+During pregnancy and especially during delivery, the pelvic floor muscles are subjected to tremendous pressure, stretching, and pulling.
 It is common for women to have incontinence or pelvic pressure after delivery, regardless of the delivery method.
-Starting Kegel exercises early and performing them often can significantly impact how you feel.
+Starting Kegel exercises early and performing them regularly can have a significant impact on how you feel.
 They also decrease your likelihood of developing pelvic organ prolapse in the future.

 To perform a Kegel exercise, I recommend practicing while using the restroom.
 While mid-stream, contract the pelvic floor muscles, which allow you to stop the urine stream, then release it.
-Once you have the movement down, you can perform these exercises frequently throughout the day – while at a stoplight, waiting at the pediatrician’s office, etc. Ask your provider if they would recommend physical therapy, as well as this because it can be highly beneficial to re-building pelvic floor strength after pregnancy.
+Once you have the movement down, you can perform these exercises frequently throughout the day, such as while waiting at a stoplight or at the pediatrician’s office.
+Ask your provider if they would recommend physical therapy, as well as this, because it can be highly beneficial for rebuilding pelvic floor strength after pregnancy.

 Most providers will recommend waiting four to six weeks post-delivery to have sex after the birth of your baby.
-But this timeline can vary based on the exact circumstances of your delivery.
-Therefore, it is always a good idea to discuss this with your provider.
-If something feels off, don’t be scared or embarrassed to ask your provider – I promise, we’ve heard it all!
-If six weeks have come and gone, and you still don’t feel up for having sex, don’t fret and don’t give up.
-Your body has been through a lot, and each person heals at a different rate.
-At the end of the day, you need to do what makes you happy.
+However, this timeline can vary depending on the specific circumstances of your delivery.
+Therefore, it is always recommended to discuss this with your healthcare provider.
+If something feels off, don’t be scared or embarrassed to ask your provider — I promise, we’ve heard it all!